ericsartor/when/doc-files/types/ShortcutHandler.md

   pressDuration?: number,             // the exact millisecond value of the duration of a held event,
-                                      // which will differ slightly from the value it was registered with }
+                                      // which will differ slightly from the value it was registered with

+  keys: string[]                      // array of string key identifiers involved in the shortcut's timeline

+  ctrl: boolean,                      // these are pulled right off of context.event for convenience,
+  alt: boolean,                       // so it is only relevant to the last event in the shortcut
+  shift: boolean,
+  meta: boolean,

+}
 ```